White Pine Bark Extract Health Benefits

 - Allergies: Studies show that at a dose of 100 mg per day, Pycnogenol helps normalize the immune response by inhibiting Nuclear Factor-Kappa B and lowering the sensitivity level for triggering an immune response.
 Pycnogenol also inhibits the release of histamine from mast cells.
 When an allergen is present, mast cells release histamine which triggers the onset of allergic symptoms such as coughing, itching, sneezing, wheezing, etc. Clinical studies show that Pycnogenol blocks histamine release and decreases these allergic response symptoms.

-- Asthma: The dose used in clinical trials was 1 mg/lb of body weight per day.* Testing in children 6-18 years old over a three month period showed significant reduction of inflammatory markers, improvement in pulmonary function, and decrease in need of rescue inhalers.**
+- Asthma & Bronchitis: The dose used in clinical trials was 1 mg/lb of body weight per day.* Testing in children 6-18 years old over a three month period showed significant reduction of inflammatory markers, improvement in pulmonary function, and decrease in need of rescue inhalers.** Because asthma and chronic bronchitis are both caused by chronic inflammation of lung tissue, Pycnogenol will help because it decreases the amount of inflammatory substances circulating in the blood stream It has been shown to improve asthma symptoms and the lung function.
+Pycnogenol also inhibits the enzymes responsible for the destruction of lung tissue in chronic bronchitis.

 - Arthritis: The dose used in clinical trials was 100-150 mg/day.* A double blind trial using Pycnogenol at a dosage of 100 mg per day showed Pycnogenol to reduce pain and other osteoarthritis symptoms.
 The study group also experienced improved walking performance and reduced their use of pain medication.
 Another double blind trial using Pycnogenol at a dosage of 150 mg per day showed an improvement in symptoms and reduction in use of pain medication.